HighonKode-murli/CloudXL/README.md

 # 🌩️ CloudXL — One Cloud to Rule Them All

-CloudXL is a full-stack app that frees you from storage limits by **pooling multiple free cloud storage accounts** (Google Drive, Dropbox).
+CloudXL is a full-stack app that lets you escape the limits of “just 15 GB” by pooling together multiple free cloud storage accounts (Google Drive, Dropbox).

+When you upload a file, CloudXL automatically splits it into chunks and distributes those parts across your linked cloud accounts.
+On download, it seamlessly pulls the pieces back together — like magic. ✨

+Think of it as a super-cloud built from all your free storage scattered across the internet.

-Upload a file? ✅ CloudXL **splits it into chunks** and spreads the pieces across your linked accounts.
+Upload a file?
+CloudXL **splits it into chunks** and spreads the pieces across your linked accounts.
-Download it? ✅ CloudXL **reassembles it seamlessly** like it was never split.
+Download it?
+CloudXL **reassembles it seamlessly** like it was never split.
 Result?
 A **super-cloud** powered by all your free space. 🚀

 ---